 Release throttle lever and wait until engine has returned to idle speed.

-Shut off the engine using either engine cut-out switch or tether cutout switch.
+Shut off the engine using either engine cut-out switch or tether cut-out switch.

-Never leave tether cord on vehicle when not in operation.
+Never leave tether cord on vehicle when not in operation in order to prevent accidental engine starting.